On a generalization of affinoid varieties: Overconvergent analytic functions on polydisks

-with $j = (j_1, ..., j_n)$ a multi-index.
-We call it the \emph{Tate algebra} on the polycylinder of radius $\rho = (\rho_1, ..., \rho_n)$.
-We notice that in the case of $k= \R, \C$ we can identify any element of $T_k^n(\rho)$ with an analytic function on the respective open polycylinder, whose algebra is denoted by $\cO(\D_k(\rho^-))$, and by the identity theorem we have that the map
+with $j = (j_1, ..., j_n)$ a multi-index, where we are using notation introduced in section \ref{sec:conv_pw_series}.
+We call it the \emph{Tate algebra} on the polycylinder of polyradius $\rho = (\rho_1, ..., \rho_n)$.
+In the case of $k= \R, \C$ we can identify any element of $T_k^n(\rho)$ with an analytic function on the open polycylinder of polyradius $\rho$, whose algebra is denoted by $\cO(\D_k(\rho^-))$, and by the identity theorem we have that the map

 is injective.
 Moreover, we can consider on $T_k^n(\rho)$ the norm